ligato/docs/docs/user-guide/concepts.md

 More information: [Redis documentation][redis-plugin]

-Redis is another type of in-memory data, that can function as a database, cache or message broker.
+Redis is another type of in-memory data store, that can function as a database, cache or message broker.

 Follow [this guide][redis-quickstart] to learn how to install `redis-server` on any machine.

 The vpp-agent must start with the KVDB sync plugin using Redis as a connector (see code above or code inside [this example][datasync-example]).
-Information where the Redis is running (IP address, port) must be also provided to the vpp-agent at startup via the configuration file.
+Information where the Redis is running (IP address, port) must be provided to the vpp-agent at startup via the configuration file.

 The content of the .yaml configuration file:
 ```yaml